Logo Design

 LogoDesignPricinginSeattle

 The cost of a logo is the cost of the strategic foundation that asset is built on.
-A $500 logo and a $5,000 logo are different products — different process, different deliverables, different depth.
+A $500 logo and a $5,000 logo are different products.
+Different process, different deliverables, different depth.
 The price is not a style preference.
 It is a scope difference, and the gap between those two numbers comes down to four things: the size of the business, the industry, how competitive the local market is, and how many touchpoints the mark needs to survive.

 A solo consultant in Ballard who needs a wordmark for a website and a business card is not the same project as a multi-location dental practice that needs a logo system for signage, vehicles, scrubs, social media, and a website with four service lines.
 Both are legitimate projects.
 Both are “logo design.”
 The scope is not even in the same zip code.
-What follows is what drives that range — the variables, the tiers, and what you should actually expect to receive at each investment level.
+What follows is what drives that range.
+The variables, the tiers, and what you should actually expect to receive at each investment level.

 Breakdown